We exist to Provide Hope, Share Love and Restore Purpose to the Aging Population

-The state of Florida is home to the largest elderly population in the United States, and senior citizens are the fastest growing population segment in South Florida.
-As the state continues to wrestle with this increasing demographic, its elderly care centers and nursing homes have become flooded with tens of thousands of residents; many who are far away from family and friends.
-With an uncertain economy and unstable healthcare, these elderly residents become increasingly vulnerable to loneliness, social isolation, emotional trauma, and abuse.
+The state of Florida is home to the largest elderly population in the United States, and senior citizens are the fastest-growing population segment in South Florida.
+As the state continues to wrestle with this increasing demographic, its care centers have become flooded with tens of thousands of residents; many of who are far away from family and friends.
+With an uncertain economy and unstable healthcare, these residents become increasingly vulnerable to loneliness, social isolation, emotional trauma, and abuse.

-People to care, to listen, to love, to honor, and to share life with our community’s most forgotten population; the elderly living in care centers.
+People to care, listen, love, honor, and share life with our community’s most forgotten population; the elderly living in care centers.

 We seek God’s wisdom and His will for every effort and action of this ministry and consider prayer foundational to our success.
 We believe that spiritual care for the residents is vital and of essence for both their earthly and eternal well-being.
 In all that we do we seek to acknowledge and honor Jesus Christ and to demonstrate His Love, Hope and Purpose to each other, and to each elderly resident, their family members, care center staff, church volunteer, administrator and donor.

 We seek to glorify God through the combined efforts of churches committed to sharing the love, hope and purpose of Jesus Christ to elderly residents in care centers.
 We believe that uniting the local Body of Christ to provide for the spiritual needs of our elderly will increase the overall impact and effectiveness of this ministry, will be pleasing to God and will serve as an excellent witness to others.